aquasecurity/tracee/docs/docs/detectors/api-reference.md

 **Requirements**:

-- Tracee must run with `--stores process.source=both`
+- Tracee must run with `--stores process`
 - Process must be in the process tree
 - Default depth: 5 levels (parent → grandparent → great-grandparent → ...)